-Fallasburg Park has seven group picnic areas, one open shelter and an historic enclosed shelter house available for rental.
+Fallasburg Park has five group picnic areas, one open shelter and an historic enclosed shelter house available for rental.
 All are in very scenic settings, part of the reason the park is a popular location for weddings, receptions, reunions and other memorable events.
 Many groups reserve more than one facility to have more space available.

 Baseball & Softball

 Across the street from the main park entrance is a ball diamond open to the public with a separate gravel parking lot and a large mowed field.
 In the 1930’s this was the home field of the Fallasburg Cubs, a competitive regional ball team that played together until disbanding at the start of World War II.
 A second ball diamond is found on the north side of Covered Bridge Rd, near picnic areas, the open shelter and restrooms.